kyraco/jasmine/README.md

-# P7: Feed Reading Testing with Jasmine
+# Jasmine: Feed Reader Testing

 This project utilises Red-Green-Refactor development for a web-based application that reads RSS feeds.